reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-install.rst

    pip install reahl[declarative,sqlite,dev,doc]

-On platforms other than Windows, some dependencies pulled in during installation will also need to be compiled, needing:
+On platforms other than Windows, some dependencies pulled in during installation will also need to be compiled.
+To be able to compile these, you will also need:

    - Libxml, libxslt
    - Libsqlite